Skip to product information

 Size

-Our best seller, the Alfred Trilby, has always been a testament to quality and style.
+Our best seller, the Alfred Racing Trilby, has always been a testament to quality and style.
 This season, it takes on a transformative appearance, stepping out in a luxurious cashmere suede material for the very first time.
-Perfect for the autumn chill, this move is not just about aesthetics.
+Perfect for all seasons, this move is not just about aesthetics.
 Our transition from fur felt to cashmere suede represents more than a mere change in material – it marks a pivotal moment in our brand's history.
-Known for the unparalleled quality of our fur felt creations, our relentless dedication to innovation and customer satisfaction propelled us toward the lush comfort and elegance of cashmere suede.
+Known for the unparalleled quality of our furfelt creations, our relentless dedication to innovation and customer satisfaction propelled us toward the lush comfort and elegance of cashmere suede.

 This bold move sets a benchmark, redefining our standards and ushering in an era where tradition beautifully intertwines with innovation.
-Step into autumn with the renewed Alfred Trilby – a hat that is as regal in touch as it is in appearance, and a proud symbol of our passion, persistence, and penchant for the extraordinary.
-We warmly invite you to join us on this journey and experience the sumptuous embrace of our latest offering.
+Step into summer with the renewed Alfred Racing Trilby – a hat that is as regal in touch as it is in appearance, and a proud symbol of our passion, persistence, and penchant for the extraordinary.

 Cashmere Hat Felting